Adaptive Kind

 lines

-Optional environment files
+Making environment files optional

 node --env-file-if-exists .env.opt -e "console.log(process.env.FOO || 'default')"